Mink Oil For Boots (Expert Guide) | Pros, Cons, & Alternatives

 #7: Venetian Shoe Cream

-Venetian Shoe Cream is a well-respected conditioner that is used by many boot companies.
-Although its formula and true ingredients is a well-guarded secret (it’s likely not plant-based), we do know—per our review—that there are six or seven different waxes and no thickeners or silicone or waterproofers.
+Venetian Shoe Cream is a well-respected conditioner that many boot companies use.
+Although its formula and true ingredients are a well-guarded secret (it’s likely not plant-based), we do know that there are six or seven different waxes and no thickeners, silicone, or waterproofers.
 What this conditioner does is nourish leathers and gives them a little bit of shine (a wonderful added bonus for many kinds of shoes), making it a solid alternative to mink oil paste.

 #8: Saphir Renovateur